martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Notes
 Notes are for operating the OSPy system.
 It can be noted for example: what types of el. valve, sprinkler etc. we have used in the system.

+## Image
+After clicking on the window, a page will open on which you can upload your own image to the station.

 ----